 How should I store the fish at home?

-Store in the coldest part of your refrigerator (back, bottom shelf).
-Keep in original vacuum-sealed packaging.
+Store in the coldest part of your refrigerator (back, bottom shelf) at 1–2°C. Keep in original vacuum-sealed packaging.
 Do not freeze at home — slow freezing creates ice crystals that rupture cell walls and result in a mushy, watery texture.
-Consume within 1–2 days of purchase.
+Consume within 3–5 days of delivery.
+Ikejime Bluefin Tuna may continue developing umami flavor and peak between 3–10 days post-harvest.

 What do I need for a home omakase?